jbjihwan/AR_Thing_on_chessboard/README.md

 | 792.9     | 734.4     | 952.5     | 534.8     | 4.974  |

 ### 📌 Augmented Reality Rendering
-- Draws various virtual AR objects on the chessboard based on pose
+- Draws a UFO AR object on the chessboard based on pose(Fixed with camera view)
   - ✅ Custom 3D model (GLB) rendered with Open3D(/data/classic_ufo.glb)
   - ✅ Real-time animation (rotation or floating)
-  - ✅ Alternative objects: rotating cube, Saturn ring, emoji face
-- Can be easily extended to other formats or engines (VTK, Three.js, etc.)

 ---